treolabs/treopim/docs/en/user-guide/catalogs.md

 ## Listing

-To open the list of catalogs available in the system, click the `Catalogs` option in the navigation menu:
+To open the list of catalog records available in the system, click the `Catalogs` option in the navigation menu:

 ![Catalogs list view](../../_assets/catalogs/catalogs-list-view.jpg)

-By default, the following fields are displayed on the [list view](https://treopim.com/help/views-and-panels) page for catalogs:
+By default, the following fields are displayed on the [list view](https://treopim.com/help/views-and-panels) page for catalog records:

 - Name
 - Code